Offer Google Play Private Channel apps

-The Google Apps domain administrators can also choose which users or user groups can access the Private Channel to download internal applications.
-The Google Play Store provides common features for application publishing, including user authentication, virus and malware detection, device targeting, payment, user rating, and user feedback.
+Hosting internal apps on the Private Channel allows you to control which users or user groups can download the apps.
+Using the Google Play Store to host apps provides additional features such as user authentication, virus and malware detection, device targeting, payment, user rating, and user feedback.

-Google Apps administrators can enable the Private Channel on their Google Apps for Work, Education, or Government Admin console.
+G Suite administrators can enable the Private Channel using their G Suite, Education, or Government Admin console.

 - Sign in to the Google Admin console.

-- Click Apps > More Google apps, click to open the filter pane, and deselect the Show top featured services checkbox.
+- Click Apps > Additional Google services, click to open the filter pane, and deselect the Show top featured services checkbox.
 Where is it?

 - Turn on the Google Play Developer Console for users in your organization who you want to publish applications to the internal Private Channel.